atoum/atoum/README.md

 ## A unit testing framework that can be made operational in 5 minutes!

-### Step 1 : Install *atoum*
+### Step 1: Install *atoum*

 You just have to download [its PHAR archive](http://downloads.atoum.org/nightly/mageekguy.atoum.phar) and store it where you wish, for example under `/path/to/project/tests/mageekguy.atoum.phar`.
 This PHAR archive contains the latest development version to pass the totality of *atoum*'s unit tests.
 *atoum*'s source code is also available via [the github repository](https://github.com/atoum/atoum).
 To check if *atoum* works correctly with your configuration, you can execute all its unit tests.
-To do that, you just need to run the following command in your terminal :
+To do that, you just need to run the following command in your terminal:

 	# php mageekguy.atoum.phar --test-it

-### Step 2 : Write your tests
+### Step 2: Write your tests

-Using your preferred text editor, create the file `path/to/project/tests/units/helloWorld.php` and add the following code :
+Using your preferred text editor, create the file `path/to/project/tests/units/helloWorld.php` and add the following code:

 ``` php
 <?php